45171139Ghai/film-214-portfolio/light/README.md

 # Lighthouse Loft
-This is a yoga site for a small business around my neigbourhood.
+This is my class portfolio on photography and films production.
-It is static based on just html, css and and a bit javascript.
+It is a static site, based on  html, css and and some javascript.